The taste of home

-The holiday season is usually a magical time in the city.
-Each winter the ice rinks return to the centre of Amsterdam, which is enjoyed greatly by both residents and visitors alike.
-Christmas in Amsterdam is typically not as retail centric as in North America or in the UK, but the shopping streets still bustle with people shopping for treats and gifts.
-Be it in commercial areas, such as Kalverstraat, or other areas with more independent stores, such as in the ‘9 Streets’ neighbourhood, many shops operate extended opening hours during the period.
-There are even some special Christmas markets in and around the city where you can find items from local producers.
+The holiday season can be a magical time in the city.
+Christmas in Amsterdam is typically not as retail-centric as it is in North America and the UK, but the streets still bustle with people looking for treats and gifts.
+Along the Kalverstraat, and other areas with more independent stores – like the ‘9 Streets’ neighbourhood – many places have extended opening hours.
+There are also Christmas markets in and around the city where you can find items from local producers.

 Sending gifts and cards

-Modern technology means that it’s often incredibly popular to order bigger gifts online (via websites such as Bol.com or Amazon) and have them shipped directly to the recipient.
+With online shopping, you can order gifts through websites like Bol.com and Amazon and have them shipped directly to the recipient.
 But if you’re intending to create a more personal Christmas package for loved ones, keep in mind that international shipping times are typically longer at this time of year.
-In general, airmail packages to North America or Asia are best sent before 5 December, while those to other Western European destinations should be mailed by 15 December.
+In general, airmail packages to North America or Asia should be sent before 5 December, while treats heading to other Western European destinations should be mailed by 15 December.

-If this is your first holiday season in Amsterdam, there may be some nuances and traditions that are still very new to you, such as the Dutch celebration of Sinterklaas, the prominence of pepernoten (spiced mini cookies) in supermarkets, or the frequent sight of oliebollen (an old-fashioned doughnut) stalls throughout the city.
+If this is your first holiday season in Amsterdam, there may be some traditions that are very new to you, such as the Dutch celebration of Sinterklaas, the prominence of pepernoten (spiced mini cookies) in supermarkets and the sight of oliebollen (an old-fashioned doughnut) stalls throughout the city.
 Learning about these new traditions first-hand, especially from Dutch friends and neighbours, is likely to create long-lasting memories of the winter holidays in Amsterdam.
-It can also be fun to share elements of such local traditions with your friends and family in other countries.
+It can also be fun to share local traditions with your friends and family in other countries.

 Find more inspiration for celebrating the holiday season in Amsterdam.